gabrieldansereau/ms_downscaling_metawebs/README.md

 boundaries [@Martins2022GloReg], which, as our results showed, is not constant across space and can help identify contrasting diversity hotspots.

-Adding validation to our framework will be highly important for the predictions to be actionable.
-We see it as the next step since data availability currently remains an issue.
-Developing a way to generate actionable information when information is initially scarce, as we present here, is highly important in itself.
-Our manuscript highlights the application of a predictive pipeline in a case where interactions are almost entirely predicted, but it can equally be applied when there are additional data about the interaction network.
-Moreover, the predictions we make are already actionable, as any future sampling of food web structure can be used to validate them, and fed into the model to iterate these results again.
+Although our approach can generate a wealth of predictions, the next step is quite obviously to work on the validation of these  predictions.
+This step is mandatory if the predictions are to be made actionable.
+Nevertheless, developing a way to generate these predictions when information is initially scarce, as we present here, is highly important in
+itself: it establishes a baseline for what the expected measurements will look like, but also (through quantification of variability and uncertainty) provides an estimate of where a more sustained effort is required to adequately document food web structure.
+For instance, documenting interactions at a single location in an eco-region with high variability of predicted network structure may ultimately be less informative, whereas more homogeneous eco-regions constitute "low-hanging fruits" for validation.
+Any future sampling of food web structure can be used to (in)validate the predictions: they can be fed into the model to iterate these results again, and by decreasing the uncertainty associated to the interactions, can boost the accuracy of the entire model.
+There are two external sources of information that can also increase the predictive ability of the model.
+Because the downscaling relies on SDMs, any additional documentation of species presences can be reflected in the network prediction.
+Furthemore, because the metaweb itself was obtained through transfer learning from data describing a different system, any change to the knowledge in this other data can be reflected in the input data.
 As @Strydom2023GraEmb point out, validation of metaweb predictions, empirical sampling, and method design should all proceed jointly, and making conceptual progress in one of these areas helps all the others.
+In this manuscript, we focused on motif composition, both for its relevance to functional properties of food webs, but also because it can be fairly reliably infered from partial network data; in other words, validating some predictions is not necessarily relying upon exhaustive documentation of local food webs.

 The recent shift in focus towards building metawebs opens many opportunities for projections of networks in space through probabilistic downscaling, as we